Talking to Children About Their Art

 2. Subjective Comments

-As in other discussions at this site, I use the word subjective to mean I am the subject of the sentence.
-Sharing one’s experience of regarding an artist’s work communicates to the child what art does for the human spirit.
-Here is an opportunity to convey something of the impact the work has on a sensitive observer of the child’s work.
-Usually these are brief comments that allude to what makes art unique.
+As in other pages at this site, I use the word subjective to mean I am the subject in the sentence.
+Sharing my experience while regarding art communicates how art relates to our inner selves.
+We have here an opportunity to convey a sense of the impact of the work as seen by a sensitive observer.
+No need to go overboard; ideally these can be brief while being deeply honest.

 Personal associations: what immediately comes to mind, first thoughts, “Reminds me of…”